r4lv/idlwrap/README.md

 ```

-> Make sure you check the `documentation <https://r4lv.github.io/idlwrap>`_, which is filled with many examples on how to use *idlwrap*, but also provides general information on how to port existing IDL code to python!
+*idlwrap* provides many more functions.
+Make sure you check the [documentation](https://r4lv.github.io/idlwrap), which is filled with many examples on how to use *idlwrap*, but also provides general information on how to port existing IDL code to python!